cjoakim/azure-cosmos-graph/README.md

 In another Terminal window, execute the following command to query CosmosDB for the "knows" path from Lori Singer (actress in Footloose) to Charlotte Rampling (actress in Red Sparrow).
 ```
-$ python cosmos_graph.py query $dbname $collname path lori_singer charlotte_rampling
+$ python cosmos_graph.py query dev movies path lori_singer charlotte_rampling
 ```

-The visit **http://localhost:8000/d3/index.html** with your web browser.
+Then visit **http://localhost:8899/d3/index.html** with your web browser.
 You should be able to see a D3.js visualization of your latest path query.
 For example, the "knows" path from Lori Singer to Charlotte Rampling is shown below.